jonathondilworth/DAOResearch/general-notes.md

 * How do you find the time to manage everything?
 Lot's of FO-MO in crypto, how do you manage your time: living life, crypto and being a human.

-*Authors note: I am literally wearing a T-Shirt that says FO-MO and provides a definition (in case anyone would like one, DM me, I'll send you one).
-Time management if done most effectively (in my opinion) by maintaining a regular routine or schedule (although difficult when working in different time zones).
-Replacing cooking meals with meal replacement (I consume one 'physical' meal per day and two replacement HUEL meals per day).
-I try my best to get at least six hours of sleep, preferably eight; and I put one day per week to one side for social interaction outside of libraries, my home office and my actual office.*

-*Authors note, OFF-TOPIC: somewhat depressing when I hear people say I got into this during 2017/2018.
-I was born just a little too late, literally witnessing BTC moving from 3 USD to 7 USD in the space of two days, but being so young that 100 USD was a lot of money to me (14-ish years old?)*

 * Paraphrased: 'DAOs contain members, members have roles.
 Operators - community manager on steroids.'

 > Quote of note:

 > "There are so many people across so many working groups across any given DAO that it can be difficult to know what everyone else is working on, so having one given person who acts as the touch-point to really organise everything and keep everyone in check is probably one of the most valuable roles that a DAO has to offer today."

-*Authors note: Look, I am no authority in this space, I've been here for the best part of a couple of weeks.
+*Authors note (opinion): Look, I am no authority in this space, I've been here for the best part of a couple of weeks.
 Nevertheless, it would seem to me to be the case that perhaps the lack in the use of tooling or education on such tooling is a problem for the speaker.
 The aforementioned tools are used by technical individuals all the time: Slack, GitHub, Trello, Jira, Other Atlassian products, shared CalDAV for shared calendars, the list GOES ON).
 More importantly, this is a problem that can be solved without having to delegate too much control to one 'community manager on steroids' (creating an element of centralisation).
 At the end of the day, yes it's a consideration for the DAO, how decentralised do they want to be?
 From an ethical, moral and technical perspective, the answer is quite clear, as decentralised as possible.
 A practical example: Consider the 'bus factor' - if Joe is responsible for being the community manager on steroids, but tragically gets hit by a bus during either DAO development or simply during DAO maintenance, your organisation has a fairly serious problem.
 Furthermore, people experience the world as a function of phenomenal consciousness; and with it comes emotions and biases.
 Through the elimination of those elements by implementing code and effective tooling, you reduce the 'bus factor' to (effectively) zero.
 Finally, your uptime should then be tending towards 100%.*

 <hr />